Lex Luthor: Revised backstory and removal from office

 The initial story arc of the Superman/Batman ongoing series depicts the fall of Luthor's reign as U.S. president before he finishes his first term of office.
-In "The World's Finest" (more commonly referred to as "Public Enemies"), a kryptonite asteroid threatens Earth with its incoming impact and intense radiation.
-Luthor has been secretly injecting himself with a new version of the "super-steroid" Venom (a chemical associated with the Batman villain Bane) mixed with liquified synthetic kryptonite of his own design.
+In "The World's Finest" (more commonly referred to as "Public Enemies"), a kryptonite asteroid threatens Earth.
+Luthor has been secretly injecting himself with a new version of the "super-steroid" Venom (a chemical associated with the Batman villain Bane) mixed with liquified synthetic kryptonite.
 While increasing his physical strength and speed, it starts making him irrational and more prone to aggression.
-Seeing an opportunity with the appearance of the asteroid, Luthor decides to finally end Superman and tells the media that he has evidence the Man of Steel himself is drawing the deadly radioactive rock towards Earth.
-He offers a billion-dollar reward for the Last Son of Krypton's capture.
-As these efforts fail and the meteorite is destroyed, an enraged Luthor decides to fight Superman directly, injecting himself with more of the synthetic kryptonite-laced Venom and donning a high-tech warsuit.
+Seeing an opportunity with the appearance of the asteroid, Luthor decides to finally end Superman and tells the media that he has evidence Superman is drawing the meteorite towards Earth.
+He offers a billion-dollar reward for Superman's capture.
+As these efforts fail and the meteorite is destroyed, an enraged Luthor decides to fight Superman directly, injecting himself with more Venom and donning a high-tech warsuit.

-Maddened by the Venom, Luthor admits during the battle that he has no real proof Superman is the cause of the deadly asteroid heading to Earth and reveals he traded the creature Doomsday, a living weapon of mass destruction, to Darkseid in return for weapons during the Our Worlds at War crisis and Apokoliptian technology to create a new warsuit, a deal that was done illegally and would be considered immoral by many.
-After Superman damages his warsuit, Luthor retreats to LexCorp HQ only to discover that Talia Head has sold the entire company to the Wayne Foundation.
+Maddened by the Venom, Luthor admits during the battle that he has no real proof Superman is the cause of the deadly asteroid heading to Earth and reveals he traded Doomsday to Darkseid in return for technology.
+After Superman damages his warsuit, Luthor retreats to LexCorp HQ only to discover that Talia has sold the entire company to the Wayne Foundation.
 Without resources and realizing his confession to criminal acts and conspiring with a hostile power was recorded and broadcast, Luthor flees, now a wanted fugitive.
 Vice President Pete Ross briefly assumes his place as president.
-While on the run, Luthor takes a renewed interest in his "son" Superboy, hoping to corrupt the young Kon-El into being his soldier.
+While on the run, Luthor takes a renewed interest in Superboy, who since learned that he is a hybrid clone created from the DNA of Luthor and Superman; Luthor intends to corrupt Superboy into being his soldier.

-In 2009, the story of Luthor's rise and fall as U.S. president was adapted as a direct-to-video animated film entitled Superman/Batman: Public Enemies.
+In 2009, the Public Enemies story arc was adapted as a direct-to-video animated film entitled Superman/Batman: Public Enemies.

 Infinite Crisis

-Alexander Luthor, Jr. (the son of Earth-Three's version of Luthor) returns to the DC Universe along with other survivors from Crisis on Infinite Earths as part of a scheme to replace it with a perfect Earth.
+Alexander Luthor Jr. (the son of Earth-Three's version of Luthor) returns to the DC Universe along with other survivors from Crisis on Infinite Earths as part of a scheme to replace it with a perfect Earth.
 He masquerades as the mainstream Lex Luthor and creates a new Secret Society of Super Villains.
 In response, the real Luthor takes on the identity of Mockingbird and forms the third incarnation of the Secret Six to counter the Society.
 The two have a confrontation during the main Infinite Crisis story and the mainstream Lex Luthor helps Earth's heroes locate young Alexander Jr. After Infinite Crisis ends, Luthor oversees Alexander's execution at the hands of the Joker in Crime Alley.